Join our support program for the family and friends of people who use methamphetamine

 SMART Recovery Australia is providing free support sessions dedicated to family members, friends, carers and supporters of people who use methamphetamine.

 The sole aim of the SMART Family & Friends program is to improve your quality of life, coping skills and support system.
 It is about getting you to regain control of your own life.

 The SMART Family & Friends program focuses on YOU, the person providing support, and not the person using methamphetamine.

 We do this through: Enabling and enhancing coping, improving resilience and wellbeing, finding the motivation to change, engaging in self-care, challenging thinking and communicating assertively.

 The next sessions will be run online (Zoom) across two full days:

 The course has a 10 person capacity, so be sure to reserve your place quickly.
-We will be announcing further dates later in the year.

 We are also working alongside the University of Wollongong in order to improve and evaluate the effectiveness of our of service and program.
 We are looking for participants who are willing to complete a series of questionnaires before and after the program.
 More information on the study, as well as eligibility can be found below.

 “The focus is not on the person with the problem behaviour, but to teach practical skills to the supporter to improve their own resilience and wellbeing”

 SMART Recovery Australia Ambassador